Vladimir-csp/uwsm/README.md

 - `-N Name`
 - `-C "Compositor description"`

-Arguments and metadata are stored in unit drop-ins if needed.
+Arguments and metadata are stored in specifier unit drop-ins if needed.

-`uwsm start ...` command will wait until the graphical session ends, also holding open the login session it resides in.
+The `uwsm start ...` command will wait until the graphical session ends, also holding open the login session it resides in.
 The graphical session will also deactivate if the process that started it ends.

 <details><summary>
 Some details